 Eagle Ford Accidents Continue to Increase

-In McMullen County, south of San Antonio, the number of accidents rose from 22 accidents in 2008 to 87 in 2011; a 295.5% increase.
-That represents the largest percentage increase in the state.
-La Salle County wasn’t too far behind; they saw a 211.7 percent increase in accidents, from 60 in 2008 to 187 in 2011.
+For instance, here are some relatively recent statistics about traffic, general auto accidents, and semi truck accidents/18 wheeler accidents in several counties south of San Antonio.
+In McMullen County, the number of accidents rose from 22 accidents in 2008 to 87 in 2011—a 295.5 percent increase, the largest such increase in the state.
+La Salle County was close behind with a 211.7 percent increase in accidents, from 60 in 2008 to 187 in 2011.

 Some suggest that most of the problem is that many roads south of San Antonio were not built to handle the kind of increased traffic now passing through.
 But as attorneys in Live Oak County report, even a county which has more highways that are better equipped for heavy truck traffic nevertheless saw an 11.1 percent increase, from 253 accidents in 2008 to 281 in 2011.

 Our lawyers noted that other counties saw significant increases in accidents during this same time frame.
 Karnes County saw a 78.5 percent increase, from 172 to 307 accidents.
 Goliad County saw a 15.1 percent increase, from 93 to 107 accidents.
 Duvall County saw a 42.5 percent increase, from 80 to 114 accidents.
 Even Jim Wells County saw a 10.4 percent increase.